 8. What specific information is contained within my student's education record that is stored online?

 The Moline School District stores almost all student records online within Skyward (our student information system) and Educlimber (our data warehouse system).
-Both of these applications are hosted internally and are behind the district's firewall.
-Student information that may be hosted by Google as part of their GMAIL account includes the students' first name, last name, graduation year, and a portion of the student ID (for their password).
+These applications are hosted internally and behind the district's firewall.
+Student information that may be hosted by Google as part of their GMAIL account includes the student's first name, last name, graduation year, and a portion of the student ID (for their password).

-Students will have the opportunity to use GMAIL, Docs, and Sites as a collaborative tool and data may be stored as part of their assignments and general use of GAFE.
-The Moline School District pays an annual fee to provide archiving, backup, and restore the functionality of ALL Gmail.
+Students will have the opportunity to use GMAIL, Docs, and Sites as a collaborative tool, and data may be stored as part of their assignments and general use of GAFE.
+The Moline School District pays an annual fee to provide archiving, backup and restoring the functionality of ALL Gmail.
 Vault DOES NOT archive or backup Google Docs at this time.

 For more information about what is included in a student record, please see the Illinois Student Records Act (http://www.ilga.gov/legislation/ilcs/ilcs3.asp?ActID=1006&ChapterID=17).